bi3mer/gmap377_leathGloves_inc/README.md

 On top of that, complicated functions will require comments for the more difficult parts to understand.
 Use common sense, I believe in you guys.

+change.log is where you can log added details of what was done for the day.

 As I think of more, this file will be updated to include new guidelines.